SAPHNELO: Anifrolumab for Systemic Lupus Erythematosus- Indication, Side Effects and Mechanism of Action

 Warning and Precautions

 Serious Infections: Serious and sometimes fatal infections have occurred in patients receiving SAPHNELO.
 SAPHNELO increases the risk of respiratory infections and herpes zoster.
 Avoid initiating treatment during an active infection.
-Consider the individual benefitrisk if using in patients with severe or chronic infections.
+Consider the individual benefit-risk if used in patients with severe or chronic infections.
 Consider interrupting therapy with SAPHNELO if patients develop a new infection during treatment.

 Hypersensitivity Reactions Including Anaphylaxis: Serious hypersensitivity reactions including anaphylaxis and angioedema have been reported.